Opinion | I’m the mother of a trans son in Texas — and no, I’m not a ‘child abuser’

 He accepted.
 His wife brought a dessert still warm from their oven.
 The evening was lovely.
 Our guests were considerate, the conversation was lively and personal, and, to any observer who didn’t know it was the dinner party of the year, it looked like two families connecting over cobbler and ice tea.
 Which is why I feel so betrayed by this man who broke bread with my family: He knows we’re not child abusers but is willing to call us that anyway.
 Like Judas, he is selling us for 30 pieces of silver — primary votes and campaign contributions.

 I’m angry.
-I’m angry at my former dinner guest, but angry, too, at Gov. Greg Abbott and every other Republican who wants it both ways: advocating for “parental rights” when it comes to what children are taught in public schools, but stripping the rights of parents including me to raise our children as we see fit.
+I’m angry at my former dinner guest, but angry, too, at Gov. Greg Abbott and every other Republican who wants it both ways: advocating for “parental rights” when it comes to what children are taught in public schools, but stripping the rights of parents, including me, to raise our children as we see fit.
 Demanding to know a transgender child’s medical history and whether they receive lifesaving hormone therapy, but clutching their pearls if anyone asks them their vaccination status, because “it’s a HIPAA violation.”

 I’m also angry at America.
 For years, I’ve been begging people to pay attention to what’s happening to trans children.
 But these precious kids, who are literally fighting for their lives, have been ignored.
 The result?
 An escalation both in the number of bills filed in states across the country — 79 anti-trans measures in 2020, 147 in 2021 and roughly 280 (so far) on track to be filed in state legislatures in 2022 — and in the cruelty of the content: putting parents in an impossible situation by forcing them to choose between providing medically necessary, lifesaving care, or facing the threat that their children will be taken from them.